lyphtec/MongoSimpleMembership/README.md

       </roleManager>
     ```

 3. If you are using the default "ASP.NET MVC4 Internet" template.
 You must make some changes to AccountController:

     *   Remove the [InitializeSimpleMembership] attribute (this is the ActionFilterAttribute defined in Filters/InitializeSimpleMembershipAttribute.cs).
-    This used by the default SimpleMembershipProvider that needs to initialize the SQL Server to setup the database.
+        This used by the default SimpleMembershipProvider that needs to initialize the SQL Server.
-    Since we are no longer using SQL Server, this is no longer required.
+        Since we are not using SQL Server, this is no longer required.

-*   Make changes to the ExternalLoginConfirmation() method to remove SQL Server related hooks used by the default SimpleMembershipProvider.
+    *   Make changes to the ExternalLoginConfirmation() method to remove Entity Framework related hooks used by the default SimpleMembershipProvider.

-    Here's a complete example:
+        Here's what it looks like before the change:

         ```csharp
         [HttpPost]
         [AllowAnonymous]
         [ValidateAntiForgeryToken]